curesky/BoxDownloader/README.md

 A video folder and an audio folder will be created automatically, and the `.m4s` files will be downloaded into these folders.
 Please wait until the download is complete.

 ## 6. When the download is finished, ffmpeg will merge the files and create a `downloaded.mp4` file.
-The .m4s files will be automatically deleted too.
+The .m4s files will be deleted automatically.